47degrees/github4s/docs/src/main/tut/activity.md

 ---
 layout: docs
-title: Notifications API
+title: Activity API
 ---

-# Notifications API
+# Activity API

-Github4s supports the [Notifications API](https://developer.github.com/v3/activity/notifications/).
+Github4s supports the [Activity API](https://developer.github.com/v3/activity/).
 As a result, with github4s, you can:

 - [Set a thread subscription](#set-a-thread-subscription)